KevinVanDerSchans/docker-project/readme.md

+# Docker project

-# Complete development workflow of an APP with Docker, Jenkins and AWS
+## Complete development workflow of an APP with Docker, Jenkins and AWS

 <br>